mapluisch/GPT-4-Vision-for-HoloLens/README.md

 If you want to capture and use the photos from a HoloLens directly, disable the ImageTest GameObject, and simply link the function call of `GPT4Vision.cs` > `CapturePhoto` (e.g., to a HoloLens button, finger gesture, ...).
 Please be aware that capturing images with HoloLens only works on a real device - simulator / HoloLens Remoting Tool is not supported.

+### Known issues
+For some reason, `HttpClient` likes to crash on HoloLens builds with MSVC v141, v142; make sure to use MSVC v143 and it works.

 ## Disclaimer
 This project is a barebones prototype for now and still WIP.
 Feel free to create a PR.